ck-zhang/px/docs/design/sandbox.md

      * `PWD` is the project root inside container.
      * Env vars are set from profile/env manifest plus minimal host passthrough (HOME, TERM, etc.).
    * Use same target resolution as `px run` inside the container (scripts, `python`, files).
+   * Frozen/CI: if a required capability is missing, fail with a suggestion; no auto-add or manifest edits.

 5. **Exit semantics**: